ReubenBeeler/Bike-Generator/README.md

 The first detail to note about this project is that there are a few crucial, pre-existing components in this design which we had to work around, namely a permanent magnet, a USB charging cable, and a [type] bike.
 The design of our circuitry and 3D-printed parts had to meet the specifications and sizes of each of these components, so naturally this manual is segmented into 3 chapters.
 (Note that such objects come in a variety of flavors, so it is likely that slight modifications need to be made to fit your exact needs).

 ## 1. Generator
 At the heart of this project lies the generator itself, which consists of a magnet and a coil that move relative to each other.
-In order to construct a successful generator, one should know the appropriate optimizations and constraints of electromagnetic generation.
-To this end, it is important to understand the physical laws which govern electromagnetic generation; here is a brief overview.
+There are lots of moving parts to consider, so in order to construct a successful generator, one should know the appropriate optimizations and constraints of electromagnetic generation.
+To this end, it is important to understand the physical laws which govern such phenomena; below is a brief overview.

 ### The Physics